LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

    These are the only lines you have to adjust.

-5. Run the script by pressing `Run` (green box) or pressing `F5`.
-This will run the script and after a while the pancake view of a structural brain scan will pop-up.
+5. Run the script by pressing `Run` (green box) or `F5`.
+This will run the script and after a while, the pancake view of a structural brain scan will pop up.
 Here every electrode is extracted with 6 points near the rim of the electrode.
 Be careful to place the points as close to the rim of the electrode as possible, but still **on** the electrode not beside the electrode, as the computation of the electrode centre otherwise will be imprecise.
 The first electrode you mark has always to be the anode, i.e., the electrode in the middle of the montage.
-The other electrodes do not have to be extracted in a specific order. </br> </br> If you missplace any point, just close the window and run the script again.
+The other electrodes do not have to be extracted in a specific order. </br> </br> If you misplace any point, close the window and rerun the script.
 This will also delete all previously made markings.
 When you marked all electrodes (i.e., made 6 markings on all 4 electrodes) just close the window with the pancake view.
    The script will continue to run and output some coordinates in the command